BryceKappes/todoodle/README.md

             -When the user deletes the todo they will no longer see it when they log out and then back in.
             -You will essentially be matching the todo id you want to delete and filtering it out of the list.

-Reference: John Anderson, Gabby, Todo App Assignment,
+Reference: John Anderson, Gabby, Todo App Assignment, Kwitter project

 Author: Bryce Kappes, John Cook, Eric Steinke, Isaac Kottlowski